vigneshsweekaran/vigneshsweekaran.github.io/content/linux/tutorials/commands/commands-part1.md

 # Linux commands part-1

-pwd
+### pwd
+To check the current working directory

+NOTE: In linux operating system, folder is also called as directory

-ls
+### ls
+To show the files and folders in current working directory in horizontal view

-ls -l
+### ls -l
+To show the files and folders in current working directory in vertical view

+And also shows the details of each file and folder

-ls -lart
+### ls -la
+To show the normal files, folders and also hidden files, folders in current working directory in vertical view

+In a linux hidden file or folder starts with `.`

+.file_name --> hidden file

+.folder_name --> hidden folder

+### cd
+To go to another folder

-cd
+cd folder_name

-cat

-relative path, from current directory
+### relative path, from current directory

-absolute path - from /
+### absolute path - from /

+## Abbreviation

+pwd --> print working directory

+cd --> change directory

+cat --> concatenate

+## Tasks
+1. Check the current folder name

+2. Print the files and folders in current directory

+3. Print the normal files, folders and also hidden files

+4. Go to `/etc` folder and check the current working directory and check the files present in the folder.